kubevela/kubevela.github.io/docs/case-studies/initialize-env.md

 ---
-title: Initialize environment
+title: Initialize/Destroy Environment
 ---

-This case will introduce what is environment and how to initialize an environment.
+This section will introduce what is environment and how to initialize and destroy an environment with KubeVela easily.

 ## What is environment